chickaroo/Bash_Workshop/command_line_exercise.md

     The Chipmunk Song
     ```

-**Tip:** use nano, a simple editor built in to your command line.
+**Tip:** use nano, a simple editor built in to your command line, by using the command `nano setlist.txt`.
+Remember, to save and exit in nano, press Ctrl+O (Write Out) and then Ctrl+X (Exit).

 **Challenge:** use Vim as your editor instead!

-2. Run the command `cat set_list`.

-3.  **Reflect:**

-      * We typed a command: `cat set_list`.
-The shell reads this command as a string, and then divides it into the substrings `cat` and `set_list`.
-As far as the shell is concerned, `set_list` has no meaning, it's just a string with eight characters in it. `cat` receives the argument `set_list`, which is a string of a filename.
-The string `set_list` has become meaningful because of how it was used.

-      * The file happens to contain some text, which we see on our terminal.
-The entire file content — taken as a whole — is a string, but that string is not meaningful.
-However, if we divide the file into lines (and therefore treat each line as a separate string), then we see each individual line has meaning.

-      * We can divide the final line into words, but these words are not meaningful by themselves.
-We don't know the song "Chipmunk".
-Dividing the lines into words is not a useful thing to do in this example.
-But the shell doesn't know any of this — only we do!

-4. Let's practice moving around in the command line efficiently with strings:
+2. Run the command `ls` to check your work.
+You can further use `cat setlist.txt` to see the contents of the file to see that its contents were created properly.

-    * Make a new directory called `songs` and navigate instide it.
+3. You now need to make an organized directory system for the upcoming tour.
+Make a new directory called `songs` and navigate inside it.

-    * Create the files `song1.mp3` `song2.mp3` `lyrics1.txt` `lyrics2.txt`.
+4. Create the files `song1.mp3` `song2.mp3`.
 You can do this all in one line!

-    * You want to send `song1.mp3` to a friend but forgot where the file is to attach to an email.
-Use `pwd` to help see where you are.
+5. You want to send `song1.mp3` to a friend but forgot where the file is located!
+Use `pwd` to help see where you are in your file system.

-    * Use `cd ..` to navigate back to your parent directory.
+6. Use `cd ..` to navigate back to your parent directory.

+7. You forgot to upload `song4.mp3`!
+You are a bit lazy and know you just used a command to navigate inside the `songs` directory.
+Use the up arrow multiple times to see your most recently used commands.
+Can you retrieve the command you used to navigate inside the `songs` directory?
+Once you have, press enter to use it.
+Handy, right?

+8. You are now inside the `songs` directory, so create the file `song4.mp3` here.
+(Use the up arrow again to save time!)

+9. Now, we need to add lyrics for the artists who tend to be a bit forgetful.
+Create a directory inside the `songs` directory called `lyrics` and navigate inside it, then create the file `lyrics.txt`.

+10. Ok, but now you need to go back to the set list and add song 4!
+The lazyness continues: you know the set list file is in the directory you were just in previously, so use `cd -` to navigate to the **previous** (NOT parent!) directory.

+11. **Reflect:** Do you understand the difference here between the **previous** directory and the **parent** directory?
+Make sure you can explain this difference to your neighbors before moving on!

+12. You want to add the name of song 4 to the list of songs inside the set list file.
+Add the song name "Party Rock Anthem" to the last line of the set list file, making sure to save the conents.

+**Tip:** You can use the nano editor here again.

+**Challenge:** See if you can add the song name to the file with one line in the command line using `echo` and output redirection (Make sure to use `>>`, the append operator!).

-    * You realize you hate song 2 and want to remove it.
-Use `rm` to delete `song2.mp3` and `lyrics2.txt` inside the `songs` directory.
-Use relative paths here, and remember that using tab autocomplete will make your life much easier!
+13. You realize you don't like song 2 and want to remove it.
+Use `rm` to delete `song2.mp3` inside the `songs` directory.
+You are too lazy to move inside the `songs` directory again, so use **relative paths** here (and remember that using tab autocomplete can help you continue to be lazy and save effort typing)!
-    * Check your work with `ls`.
+**Hint:** I can remove a file inside directory B while being inside its parent directory A by typing the command `rm B/new_file`.

+14. **Reflect:** Were you checking your work with `ls` along the way?
+It's always a good idea to do so periodically, especially when modifying files/directories!

 -----